Photo by Edward Boches

 Yu-Wen Wu is an interdisciplinary artist.
 Born in Taipei Taiwan, Wu’s subjectivity as an immigrant is central to her artwork, creating an intersection of personal narrative and global discourse.
 Arriving at an early age, her experiences have shaped her work in areas of migration, examining issues of displacement, assimilation, and the shape of identity in a new country.
 At the intersection of art, science, social and culture issues, and the natural world her wide range of projects include large-scale drawings, site-specific video installations, community-engaged practices, and public art.

-Wu has received numerous awards, including the inaugural Prilla Smith Brackett Award (Davis Museum, Wellesley MA), a national grant from the Union of Concerned Scientists, and the Brother Thomas Fellowship.
-She has recently been awarded the 2023 James and Audrey Foster Prize with a current solo exhibition at Boston’s Institute of Contemporary Art.
+Wu has received numerous awards, including the inaugural Prilla Smith Brackett Award (Davis Museum, Wellesley M ,and a national grant from the Union of Concerned Scientists..
+She was recently been awarded the 2023 James and Audrey Foster Prize with a solo exhibition at Boston’s Institute of Contemporary Art, a 2024 Trellis Stepping Stone Grant, and as the 2024 Artist in Residence at the Isabella Stewart Gardner Museum.

 Her work is included in several private and public collections.